notinecrafter/cisco.ios/docs/cisco.ios.ios_acls_module.rst

                         <div>The states <em>rendered</em>, <em>gathered</em> and <em>parsed</em> does not perform any change on the device.</div>
                         <div>The state <em>rendered</em> will transform the configuration in <code>config</code> option to platform specific CLI commands which will be returned in the <em>rendered</em> key within the result.
 For state <em>rendered</em> active connection to remote host is not required.</div>
                         <div>The state <em>gathered</em> will fetch the running configuration from device and transform it into structured data in the format as per the resource module argspec and the value is returned in the <em>gathered</em> key within the result.</div>
                         <div>The state <em>parsed</em> reads the configuration from <code>running_config</code> option and transforms it into JSON format as per the resource module parameters and the value is returned in the <em>parsed</em> key within the result.
-The value of <code>running_config</code> option should be the same format as the output of commands <em>sh running-config | section access-list</em> for all acls related information and <em>sh access-lists | include access list</em> to obtain configuration specific of an empty acls, the following commands are executed on device.
+The value of <code>running_config</code> option should be the same format as the output of commands <em>show access-list</em> and <em>show running-config | include ip(v6</em>* access-list|remark) executed on device.
 Config data from both the commands should be kept together one after another for the parsers to pick the commands correctly.
 For state <em>parsed</em> active connection to remote host is not required.</div>
                         <div>The state <em>overridden</em>, modify/add the ACLs defined, deleted all other ACLs.</div>
                         <div>The state <em>replaced</em>, modify/add only the ACEs of the ACLs defined only.
 It does not perform any other change on the device.</div>
                         <div>The state <em>deleted</em>, deletes only the specified ACLs, or all if not specified.</div>